Inertia-Squared/degree-planner/readme.md

 - If running the LLM inference online, you must add a GEMINI_API_KEY to your .env
   - If running a local model, see the instructions in 'Extra Stuff' below to install and set up [LMStudio](https://lmstudio.ai/)
 - You will need to run ```npm i``` for both the data-scraping and subject-planner directories, as they are technically separate projects.
-They will be separated soon, but aside from some shared type definitions they are functionally separate.
+They will be separated soon, but aside from some shared type definitions they are already functionally separate.

 # Running the Scraper/DB (Required to run Website)
 ## Methods